 (2) The INDIVIDUAL Self – The reincarnating Ego, the true “I” of our being, the permanent individuality, the Thinker, the Mind, which incarnates, reincarnates, thinks, acts, and creates and experiences Karma – its own self-created destiny – throughout its successive and periodical embodiments on the physical plane.
-This is the human soul, the Manas principle, and is what gives us the unshakable and ineradicable sense of “I-ness.”
+This is the human soul, the Manas principle, more precisely the Higher Manas rather than the Lower Manas, and is what gives us the unshakable and ineradicable sense of “I-ness.”
 But the Ego has to learn not to identify itself with itself but rather with the True Self, the Universal Self, and act, work, and live for and as the Self of all creatures.

 (3) The PERSONAL self – Nothing more than a Karmic product, the aggregate of the Skandhas (personal tendencies, characteristics, inclinations, etc.) carried over in essence or seed form from the previous personality in which the Ego was incarnated.
 This is called the present personality, in contrast with the permanent individuality.
-There is nothing inherently sacred or divine about it…it is merely our own unwitting creation, our own Karmic progeny, which we now have to deal with, overcome, and master.
+There is nothing inherently sacred or divine about it; it is merely our own unwitting creation, our own Karmic progeny, which we now have to deal with, overcome, and master.
 Robert Crosbie describes the personality as being “the working off of defects.”
-This is also called the lower self, the lower ego, the personal ego, and is essentially the Lower Quaternary of the Seven Principles taught in Theosophy.
+This is also called the lower self, the Lower Quaternary of the Seven Principles taught in Theosophy, although terms such as the lower ego or the personal ego technically apply to the Lower Manas, which is intermeshed with our Lower Quaternary.
 HPB sometimes calls it “the false ego” and “the false personality.”
 It is not who and what we truly and really and eternally are and hence Hinduism calls it the Not-Self, the Anatman.

 But in Buddhism, Anatman in Sanskrit or Anatta in Pali has a different meaning and connotation, since almost all forms of Buddhism have a profound aversion to the very notion of there being any kind of Self or Ego.

-This tendency is most marked in Theravada Buddhism, which some call Southern Buddhism, the Buddhism of such countries as Thailand, Burma, Cambodia, Sri Lanka, etc. The Theravadins deny the Universal Self, the individual Self, and the personal self.
+This tendency is most marked in Theravada Buddhism, which some call Southern Buddhism, the Buddhism of such countries as Thailand, Myanmar (formerly Burma), Cambodia, Sri Lanka, etc. The Theravadins deny the Universal Self, the individual Self, and the personal self.

 According to them, there is not only no spirit but also no soul, no Ego or individuality which reincarnates and passes from life to life.
 Hence they teach that reincarnation occurs immediately after death, with no intermediate states because there is “nothing” and “no-one” to have such states.
 If asked what it is then that reincarnates, they will usually say something such as “Just a residuum of Karma” or “Nothing except some unexpended Karmic energy.”
 They insist that the human being consists only of the five skandhas and that there is nothing above or beyond this.